hello-robot/stretch_firmware/README.md

 # Overview

 The stretch_firmware repository provides the Arduino based firmware for the Stretch robot.
-The user is not expected to modify the firmware.
+The user is not typically expected to modify the firmware.
 However, it may occasionally be necessary to update the Stretch firmware while doing a Hello Robot recommended software upgrade.

 The repository includes: